 Wait, a bad spark plug?
 How would that cause the car to buck when the converter clutch comes on?
 Actually, the situation is more common than you’d think.
 When the computer applies the converter clutch, it also leans out the air/fuel mixture, because it thinks you’re approaching cruise levels.
-And, with the transmission locked to the engine, the converter clutch increases the load on the engine, while eliminating any cushion between the two.
+With the transmission locked to the engine, the converter clutch increases the load on the engine, while eliminating any cushion between the two.
 So, if a spark plug is worn, the extra load, combined with the leaner mixture can degrade the spark, causing an intermittent misfire.
 And since there’s no cushion between the engine and transmission, you feel every misfire through the entire car.
 Replacing the spark plugs eliminates the misfire, and improves the car’s performance.

 This is just one example of how a seemingly unrelated condition can appear to be a transmission problem.
 How can you identify the actual cause of the problem?
 You can’t.
 Not yourself, anyway.
-This is where an experienced technician comes in.
-Our transmission technician here at Weaver Transmission Service, Inc knows where to look for problems of this nature, and is equipped to isolate and pinpoint the root cause of those problems.
+This is where an experienced transmission technician comes in.
+Our transmission technician here at Weaver Transmission Service, Inc knows where to look for problems of this nature, and is equipped to isolate and pinpoint the root cause of those problems quickly and accurately.

-We are an ATRA Member shop equipped with all of the tools, training, and technical support necessary to identify the root cause of your car’s problems, and will be happy to help identify and correct those problems as quickly and inexpensively as possible.
-You just have to meet us half way, by explaining the condition instead of trying to diagnose it yourself.
+Weaver Transmission Service, Inc is an ATRA Member shop equipped with all of the diagnostic tools, training, and technical support necessary to identify the root cause of your car’s problems, and will be happy to help identify and correct those problems as quickly and inexpensively as possible.
+You just have to meet us halfway, by explaining the condition instead of trying to diagnose it yourself.

 Why are we at Weaver Transmission Service, Inc an ATRA member, and why is it important?

 Every ATRA Rebuilder Member must adhere to ATRA’s Code of Ethics…ATRA’s standards for providing honest, professional service.
-So, when you take your car to an ATRA Rebuilder Member, you’re assured of polite, professional service, at an honest price.
+So, when you take your car to an ATRA Rebuilder Member, we know you’re assured of polite, professional service, at an honest price.
 And not just automatic transmission repair: most ATRA Rebuilder Members also provide diagnostic and repair service for manual transmissions, clutches, differentials, driveshafts, drive axles, and transfer cases.

-The Rebuilder Members of ATRA agree that while they remain members of the Association, they will practice the pledges of the Association code of Ethics: that they will adhere to the Service and Repair definitions which are part of the ATRA By-Laws; that they will subscribe to the Guarantee Standards which are shown herein; and that they will practice the Advertising standards of the association as per the following:
+The Rebuilder Members of ATRA agree that while they remain, members of the Association, they will practice the pledges of the Association code of Ethics: that they will adhere to the Service and Repair definitions which are part of the ATRA By-Laws; that they will subscribe to the Guarantee Standards which are shown herein; and that they will practice the Advertising standards of the association as per the following:

 THE ATRA CODE OF ETHICS AND MEMBER PLEDGE for Rebuilder Members of the Automatic Transmission Rebuilders Association

-• We finally pledge that such transmission assemblies as we represent to the consuming public and to other members as “rebuild”, will have been re-processed according to the Association Rebuilding Standards and Definitions as outlined in these By-Laws.
+• We finally pledge that such transmission assemblies as we represent to the consuming public and other members as “rebuild”, will have been re-processed according to the Association Rebuilding Standards and Definitions as outlined in these By-Laws.